anhr/controllerPlay-old/README.md

 	Opera 60

-	Safari 5.1.7
+	Safari 5.1.7 "Your browser does not seem to support <a href="http://khronos.org/webgl/wiki/Getting_a_WebGL_Implementation" style="color:#000">WebGL</a>"

 	FireFox 56

 Android 6.0.1

-	Chrome 74 - Some very strange issues if you append into your web page three and more menus and include an elements between menus.
-		Please see "Attention!
-Line below is not compatible with Android mobile version of the Chrome." comment in https://github.com/anhr/DropdownMenu/blob/master/Examples/html/index.html file for more details.
+	Chrome 74

-	Samsung Galaxy S5 Internet 9.2 - Same issues as Chrome
+	Samsung Galaxy S5

 	FireFox 67

 	Opera 52

-	Opera Mini 43 - Same issues as Chrome
+	Opera Mini 43

 LG Smart tv

-	Chrome
+	Chrome - init failed!
+WeekMap is not defined

 ## Thanks